-Shortly after watching tit, we sold the TV and started reading educational books.
+Shortly after watching it, we sold the TV and started reading educational books.
 We worked hard to reduce waste and single-use plastic.
-I started working as a volunteer for the Irish Blue Cross and somewhere along the way I become vegetarian, quit smoking and drinking.
+I started working as a volunteer for the Irish Blue Cross and somewhere along the way I become a vegetarian, quit smoking and drinking.

 I didn’t buy clothes for a few years.
 I invested in a proper sewing box and took the time to sew buttons, darn holes and repair what we had in a cupboard.
-We are mindful of what we buy now and prefer to support local business like GROWN, who make ethical clothing and plant a tree for every t-shirt you buy.
+We are mindful of what we buy now and prefer to support local businesses like GROWN, which make ethical clothing and plant a tree for every t-shirt you buy.